HQSquantumsimulations/qoqo_qryd/userdoc/src/webapi.rst

 qoqo-qryd and roqoqo-qryd allow interfacing with the WebAPI.
 The WebAPI can be accessed on the level of direct API calls.
-It is also possible to use the WebAPI as an ``EvaluatingBackend`` for general (non-parameterized) qoqo QuantumPrograms via the WebAPI as described in :doc:`src/execution`.
+It is also possible to use the WebAPI as an ``EvaluatingBackend`` for general (non-parameterized) qoqo QuantumPrograms via the WebAPI as described in :doc:`execution`.

 Getting access to the WebAPI